• There are no suggestions because the search field is empty.

 There's always some place for someone who feels that their life or safety is endangered to go when threatened by someone who they are or have been in a relationship with.

-It wasn't always that way, though.
 The court system and legislature had to, over the decades, create a mechanism for immediate, forceful, and predictable action to right the awful wrongs that constitute domestic violence.

-I suggest that we need to same type of system when a parent is abusing substances and thereby putting a child at risk.
 We have what used to be known as the "Division of Youth and Family Services" (DYFS), now known as "the Division of Child Protection and Permanancy," but their assistance, as good as it can be, is somewhat limited.
-Clearly they respond to serious emergencies.

 But many cases involve substance abuse in scenarios that are inappropriate but don't quite rise to the level of what DCPP might consider an emergency.